glutanimate/puppy-reinforcement/README.md

 <a title="Follow me on Twitter" href="https://twitter.com/intent/user?screen_name=glutanimate"><img src="https://img.shields.io/twitter/follow/glutanimate.svg"></a>
 </p>

-> Everything is better with puppies!
+> Everything's better with puppies!

 An add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/) that encourages learners with pictures of cute puppies, following the principles of intermittent positive reinforcement.